tbarron/githooks/README.md

 ### commit-msg.ver

-Adds a version line based on a file named 'version.py' to each git commit message
+Adds a version line based on a file named 'version.py' to each git commit message if not already present.

 ### commit-msg.chgid

-Adds a gerrit-friendly Change-Id line to each commit message
+Adds a gerrit-friendly Change-Id line to each commit message if not already present.

 ### commit-msg.vc

-Adds both gerrit-friendly Change-Id and Version line to each commit message
+Adds both gerrit-friendly Change-Id and Version line to each commit message if not already present.

 ### pre-commit.ver